DuckyLuckVN/DuckySocketIO/README.md

 * No 3rd library required

 # Performance
-To stress test the solution i run 3000 socket clients and managed to peak at total of about 30 000 messages per second with less than 1 second average delay.
+To stress test the solution I ran 3000 socket clients and managed to peak at total of about 30 000 messages per second with less than 1 second average delay.

 I ran at the same time 3000 socket clients and ServerSocket on my laptop and everything is still under control.